Slack

 Default Agent

-Each Slack channel requires a default agent to be bound to it.
+Each Slack channel requires a default agent to be assigned to it.
 This agent handles all messages in the channel by default.
 When you first mention the bot in a channel without a binding, you'll be prompted to select an agent from a dropdown.

 Switching Agents Inline